luizbills/wp-plugin-base/README.md

 - `composer run make-pot` creates a `.pot` file inside of `/languages` directory.
 - `composer run build` creates a `.zip` file inside of `/wp-build` directory.
 Easy way to share or install your plugin on other WordPress.
+- `composer run upgrade-core` will update the `/core` folder of your plugin, pulling the latest changes from this Github repository.
 - `composer run deploy` updates your SVN repository and release a new version on https://wordpress.org (you need setup the [`/scripts/svn-push`](/scripts/svn-push) file first).
 This script also update your plugin assets (icon, banner and screenshot) when necessary in the `/.wordpress-org` directory.
 - `composer run update-trunk` updates the `/trunk` of your SVN repository on https://wordpress.org (you need setup the [`/scripts/svn-push`](/scripts/svn-push) file first).
 This script also update your plugin assets (icon, banner and screenshot) when necessary in the `/.wordpress-org` directory.